-Between the time my grandparents moved back to their Midwest roots in the mid-1980s and the time my wife and I purchased our first (and current) home in 2000, I didn't have the opportunity to garden much, aside from a few small containers on rental patios.
-When we first looked at this property in February 2000, I saw the potential to finally have a place to grow my garden in my soil.
-When we closed on the sale in April, few boxes were unpacked before I started to dig and I haven't stopped since.
+Between the time my grandparents moved back to their Midwest roots in the mid-1980s and the time my wife and I purchased our first home in 2000, I didn't have the opportunity to garden much, aside from a few small containers on rental patios.
+When we first looked at the property in February 2000, I saw the potential to finally have a place to grow my garden in my soil.
+When we closed on the sale in April, few boxes were unpacked before I started to dig.

-This blog, From the Soil, is my life's journal, inextricably intertwined with my connection to the earth.
-In it, I share my thoughts on the plants, wildlife -- and people -- who share this connection with me.
-To me, the beauty that comes from the soil is often indescribable, so I also share the view through my camera's lens where my words fail to convey its truth.
-I hope that my writing and photography adequately capture my experiences as walk along this journey, my hands dirty, my eyes filled with beauty, and my mind humbled with wonder at all that comes from the soil.
+This blog, From the Soil, is my life's journal, inextricably intertwined with my connection to the earth and those things that share this connection with me.
+To me, the beauty of the world is often indescribable, so I also share the view through my camera's lens where my words fail to convey its truth.
+I hope that my writing and photography adequately capture my experiences as walk along this journey, my hands dirty, my eyes filled with beauty, my heart full and my mind humbled with wonder at all that comes from the soil.